Home of the

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."

-For lunch today, we will be having...
+For lunch this month, we will be having...

 Students please pay your $30 student fee to Mrs. Manuel in the library before school, during lunch, or with permission from your teacher.